lee2sman/p5-flatgame/README.md

 ### P5Play

 [P5Play](https://molleindustria.github.io/p5.play/) is a Javascript library initiated by artist, game-maker [Paolo Pedercini](http://molleindustria.org/).
 It works with P5JS and is a Javascript library for the creation of *games and playthings*.

+### P5Sound

+[P5Sound](https://p5js.org/reference/#/libraries/p5.sound) extends p5 with web audio functionality.
+Here it is used minimally for playback/looping of the soundtrack.

+### Hammer.js

+[Hammer.js](https://hammerjs.github.io/) is a tiny 7k library for adding swiping gestures to a web app for use on mobile.
+Dan Shiffman provided [starter code](https://editor.p5js.org/projects/HyEDRsPel) to integrate with P5JS.

 # How To Use This